psalms8a/bluespec_a0/README.md

 # Bluespec Codex Environment

-This repository provides a simple setup script for building the open-source Bluespec toolchain (BSC) in an environment that Codex can use for building and testing Bluespec SystemVerilog (BSV) code.
+This repository provides a simple setup script for installing the open-source Bluespec toolchain (BSC) in an environment that Codex can use for building and testing Bluespec SystemVerilog (BSV) code.